camilla-zhang/camilla-zhang/README.md

 ___
 * Accessing databases via SQL, work with APIs, creating Python packages, storing data with AWS, etc.
 * Time series techniques (survival analysis, fixed effects, forecasting techniques, etc)
-* A Practicum project with a consulting firm to build a model that gets the optimal balance between survey responses and profitability
+* A practicum project with a consulting firm to build a model that gets the optimal balance between survey responses and profitability
 * Masters Thesis: Building time series models to study the effects of preferential trade agreements on incumbent support

-### Here you can find my recently completed projects where I apply my data science skills to study meaningful issues.
+### Here you can find my recently completed projects where I apply my data science skills to study relevant issues.
 These projects were submitted to my graduate-level courses at QMSS Columbia University ~

 ___